jlapeyre/release_howto/README.md

-### How to prepare a Qiskit Release
+## How to prepare a qiskit-terra patch release

+### Releasing the qiskit-terra package

-We will show how prepare patch release `0.x.y` of Qiskit.
+We will show how prepare patch release `0.x.y` of Qiskit (qiskit-terra).
 Concrete examples of patch release versions are `0.21.3` and `0.123.456`.
 The procedure for making a point release, that is one with version of the form `0.x.0`, differs in some respects from the instructions below.

 1. Since we preparing a release, the milestone should have been created on github some time ago.
 Open [milestone `0.x.y`](https://github.com/Qiskit/qiskit-terra/milestones)